voidmagic/Beaver/README.md

 ## Features:
 * **Simple**: the codebase is very concise(less than 1k lines of python code).
 * **Complete**: beaver includes a **complete** pipeline from preprocess to translation, and most of the preprocess tools are borrowed from [moses](https://github.com/moses-smt/mosesdecoder) to guarantee standardization.
 * **Efficient**: beaver is faster than most of current open source NMT systems.
-The full comparision is coming soon and we welcome contributions.
+Multi GPU training and inference are already supported.
 * **Modularized**: beaver includes 4 main modules(data, infer, loss and model) and a utility module(utils).